top of page

 Every donation and every volunteer helps:

-• Educate parents who don’t yet know how critical arts education is
+• Educate parents and community leaders who don’t already know how critical arts education is to future success

 • Train local advocates to protect and grow programs in their communities